Expert advice on how to install a central vacuum system in new construction or an existing house.

 4 Beneath the floor, glue the riser to a T and the horizontal pipe run.
 Run low-voltage wires from the outlet locations, connecting them to a wire that runs all the way back to the power unit.
 Use black electrical tape to secure the wires to the pipes.
 Strip the wire ends, twist them together, and secure the wire connections with wire nuts.

-Installing in an Existing Home
+Installing a Central Vac in an Existing Home

 Installing a central vacuum system in an existing home can be a bit tricky, especially when it comes to installing inlet valves and PVC tubing in the walls.